 - And, finally 1 indoor and 3 outdoor swimming pools.

-To overcome the challenges of the sports centre’s energy efficiency project, Energetips (expert energy managers who have consolidated a 31% saving following the project) conducted a preliminary analysis of its consumption.
-To do so, they ran a consumption monitoring project using DEXCell Energy Manager.
+To overcome the challenges of the sports centre’s energy efficiency project, Enertips (expert energy managers who have consolidated a 31% saving following the project) conducted a preliminary analysis of its consumption.
+To do so, they ran a consumption monitoring project using DEXMA.

 In their case, the speed of the data processing device, its large number of apps (forecast app, operating hours, maximeter, calculation of the carbon footprint, data optimisation and many more), the ability to work with multi-energy sources (electricity, gas, water, photovoltaic, biomass…), and the simple data display in the generated reports were all very important.